Amr-Reda/To-Do-App/README.md

 `Note`:
-in development mode the front-end of the app running at port 3000, while the back-end of the app running at port 5000 .
+In development mode the front-end of the app running at port 3000, while the back-end of the app running at port 5000 .